The view from the Post-Holocene is spectacular! Now that you’re here with me, shall I try to evince its contours to you once again? Listen:

 and it would have been cool to see where it went.

-But by choosing extinction, we retroactively cancelled ourselves out of having ever existed in the first place.
+But by choosing extinction, we retroactively canceled ourselves out of having ever existed in the first place.
 It was all for nothing.

 – the human story